SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_pwm/readme.md

 ## About Example Code

 - This example demonstrates the generation of periodic pulse waveform with 50% duty cycle and frequency of 25Khz.
-- Four macros are present (that is, DEAD_TIME, OVERRIDE, FAULT,SVT).
+- Four macros are present (that is, DEAD_TIME, OVERRIDE, FAULT, SVT).
 - If **DEAD_TIME** is enabled:
   - DEAD_TIME: To perform correct status change of the power switches in the inverter leg, a PWM generator should insert a small amount of time between required switching edges for top and bottom switch.
 This time is called dead-time.
   - Dead time mode is applied only in complementary mode.